NLarchive/github-task-manager/tools/docs/README-public.md

 ### 1. GitHub Repository Setup

-1. Create a new repository on GitHub (or use existing)
+1. Create a repository (or use an existing one)
-2. Enable GitHub Pages in repository settings
+2. Enable GitHub Pages
-3. Copy all files from this project to your repository

-### 2. Personal Access Token

-1. Go to GitHub Settings → Developer settings → Personal access tokens
-2. Create token with `repo` scope
-3. Copy the token (keep it secure!)
+3. Deploy the `public/` folder

-### 3. Configuration
+### 2. Configuration Model

-1. Open your GitHub Pages URL
-2. Enter repository details and token
-3. Click "Connect"
+The app is configured via `public/config/template-config.js` (repo owner/name/branch, projects list, tasks file path helper, etc.).

+For writes, do **not** ship a repo write token to the browser.
+Use one of:

+- **Cloudflare Worker mode (recommended)**: configure a Worker URL and keep the write token server-side.
+- **Local development token**: provide your own token via `public/config/github-token.local.js` (gitignored).

 ## 📋 Template Validation System